djangify/our-spot/README.md

 **_View Other Profiles:_**
 As a user I want to be able to view the profiles of other users so that I can follow their activity.

+**_Search Facilities:_**
+As a user I want to be able to search for different photos available based on their location.

 </details>